AKUINO/JBCDIC/README.md

 # JBCDIC
-BCDIC (Binary-Coded Decimal Interchange Code) adapted to support the part of ASCII used necessary to represent JSON data to compress most characters into 4 bits.
+BCDIC (Binary-Coded Decimal Interchange Code) adapted to support the part of ASCII necessary to represent JSON data to compress most characters into 4 bits.
 An escape mechanism allows UTF-8 strings to be inserted as is.

 Problem: Sending JSON like data (mostly numerical) by Radio must be done in a compressed way.
 Compression algorithms are often complex and not "programmer friendly".
 We make a proposal based on the lessons of history, the BCDIC from the 1930's (never underestimate our ancestors!): https://en.wikipedia.org/wiki/BCD_(character_encoding)#IBM_704_BCD_code .

+It is bewildering to see how many proposals exist for Radio Data compression (list in reference at the end of this document).
+We reviewed many and makes this proposal anyway: if a reader would like to compare the compression rate with real and representative data, we would be delighted !

+The reader may like to have in mind the JSON specification: https://tools.ietf.org/html/rfc7159

+Let's take an example of data transmitted:

+\[{timestamp:316123456,battery:3.71,temperature:21.3,humidity:67.2,lumens:400,co2:1134,button:false,adc:null},{timestamp:316123516,battery:3.7,temperature:21.35,humidity:67,lumens:480,co2:1156,button:true,adc:567}]

+(we suppose timestamp is the number of seconds since a given date and we are 10 years later)

-The compression is done at three levels:
+The compression is done using three levels:

 1) Reduction of fields names and values: the fields names are reduced to one or few upper case letters or digits ("\_" also allowed).
 Special values like _true_, _false_, _null_ are represented with a "+" and one upper case letter (+T,+F,+N).
 Remaining upper case letters can be used for any other repeating string or number in the data.
 Translation dictionnaries must be managed at application level.

 2) Reduction of punctuation: spacing is discarded, ":" is discarded between names and values, "," is discarded between members of an object and between values of an array.
-Values are normalized as UTF-8 strings (special prefix for this and special ending) or 'strings' or "strings" or +number- or -number- or +number+decimals- or -number+decimals- (other numbers structure like time or longitude can be representing by using "+" as a delimiter within the number).
+Values are normalized as UTF-8 strings (special escape character for this and special "invalid UTF-8" character for ending) or 'strings' or "strings" or +number+ or -number+ or +number-decimals+ or -number-decimals+ (other numerical structures like time or longitude could be represented using "-" as a delimiter between parts of the structure).
+The final "+" can be ommitted if a number is not following.

 3) The resulting string is compressed using an encoding table providing 4 bits per character and a row switching mechanism.

-What we mean by "JSON like" is a structure allowing to represent JSON data using a fields' dictionnary translating between a "shortcut" (one or few uppercase letters) and a full applicative field name.
-This translation can be done rather late (e.g. in the application server) if the sensors are managed from there.
+We expect most data to be encoded using the row 0 (digits, +, - ) and only 4 bits for each of those characters.

+Our example after 1) and 2) becomes:

+\[{TS+316123456B+3-71T+21-3H+67-2L+400C2+1134U+FA+N}{TS+316123516B+3-7T+21-35H+67L+480C2+1156U+TA+567}]

+103 characters remaining out of 215 characters: a compression of 52% (not counting any original spacing)

+Below, the same with stars where the 4 bits compression needs "row shifts" (4 bits cost):
+\*\[\*\{\*TS*+316123456\*B*+3-71\*T*+21-3\*H*+67-2\*L*+400\*C*\2+1134\*U*+\*FA*+\*N*}\{\*TS*+316123516\*B*+3-7\*T*+21-35\*H*+67\*L*+480\*C\*2+1156\*U*+\*T\*A*+567*}\*]

+140 chunks of 4 bits (70 bytes) are produced for 103 characters: a compression of 42%.

+A total compression from "raw" JSON (no spacing) of 66% using realistic data.

+Notes:
+* Application dictionnary of names and values is essential to achieve a good performance.
+* Acronyms may have to be chosen taking into account the rows in the encoding table (to avoid row shifts).
+For instance, using "RP" (record period) instead of "TS" for the timestamp would remove a byte from the resulting string.
+* One may see that with a maximum data packet size of 53 bytes in LoRa: we would not send two sets of those example measures in one message.
+* Timestamp is often represented using 4 bytes (binary representation): we are using 5 bytes for "+316123456"

 ## Table of 48 characters in 4 rows of 16 codes